Browser does not support script.

 Dr Matthew Spokes

-I am an Associate Professor and Dean for the Social Sciences, with research interests in interactive entertainment, death and mortality, and spatial sociology.
-I lecture on death and mortality and spatial sociology.
+I am an Associate Professor in Social Sciences, with research interests in interactive entertainment, death and mortality, and spatial sociology.
+I lecture on video games, social justice and research methods primarily.

 I am co-director of the investigate.games research group.